oatpp/example-server-stop/README.md

 Starter project of oat++ (AKA oatpp) application as threaded task in another application.
 Based on oatpp Multithreaded (Simple) API.
 This example project packs 6 different ways to start (and stop) a Oat++ server in a thread.
 Every way is packed in its own `App_<example>` and binary.
+For most users `StopSimple` or `StopByConditionCheck` are the best solution.

 See more: